 While statistical parsers have often been evaluated on a reduced version of the Penn Treebank's structure, the OntoNotes goal of capturing literal semantics provides exactly the kind of context for which the full version of Treebank was initially designed.
-The function tags and trace information that are part of a full Treebank analysis will provide a crucial first step toward the OntoNotes analysis.
+The function tags and trace information that are part of a full Treebank analysis provide crucial links to the proposition and coreference annotation in the OntoNotes analysis.